 We know where our heart resides, but what’s the seat of our mind?
-Phrenology was a Victorian “science,” which held that the brain was the organ of the mind, and that its various facets were represented on the skull.
+Phrenology was a Victorian “science,” which held that the brain was the organ of the mind and that its various spheres were represented on the skull.

-It grew out of the research of a German doctor, Franz Gall, in 18th century Vienna, who, along with his collaborators, located 37 mental attributes.
-Most of the traits were abstract, such as “firmness,” “marvelousness,” “amativeness,” etc. Each of these, it was believed, corresponded to a region of the brain in the form of bumps and grooves, and was proportional to a person’s propensities and proclivities.
+It grew out of the research of a German doctor, Franz Gall, in 18th century Vienna, who, along with his collaborators, located 37 mental traits.
+Each was believed to correspond to a region of the brain in the form of bumps and grooves and was proportional to a person’s propensities and proclivities.